Alternatives to CPAP: No More Masks

-When Can I Stop Using My CPAP?
+When Can I Stop Using My CPAP for Obstructive Sleep Apnea?

 If you struggle with obstructive sleep apnea but don’t use appropriate therapy to treat your sleep disorder, you risk major health issues.
 According to Sleep Apnea Statistics, untreated obstructive sleep apnea increases the risk of: